Serviço Federal de Processamento de Dados

 Serviço Federal de Processamento de Dados (Federal Data Processing Service), or Serpro, is the biggest government-owned corporation of IT services of Brazil.
 It was created by Law n.
 4.516, of December 1, 1964 to modernize and give agility to strategic sectors of public administration.
-It's a company linked to the Ministry of the Economy of Brazil and it grown developing software and services to let more control and transparency about government revenue and government spending.
+It is a company linked to the Ministry of the Economy of Brazil and develops software and services to increase control and transparency of government revenue and government spending.